jameyquinn/jameyquinn.github.io/README.md

 * Understand and - where possible - influence priorities
 * Foster learning and personal growth through experience
 * Ensure that decisions are made via consultations with relevant stakeholders
-* Build space for free expression and fearless exploration of ideas
+* Build space for free expression and fearless exploration of ideas - protecting the creative process
 * Embrace confusion while striving to minimize it

 ## Baseline principles